pennersr/django-allauth/docs/configuration.rst

   arises due to a duplicate email address the signup form will still kick in.

+SOCIALACCOUNT_EMAIL_AUTHENTICATION (=False)
+  Consider a scenario where a social login occurs, and the social account comes with a verified email address (verified by the account provider), but that email address is already taken by a local user account.
+Additionally, assume that the local user account does not have any social account connected.
+Now, if the provider can be fully trusted, you can argue that we should treat this scenario as a login to the existing local user account even if the local account does not already have the social account connected, because -- according to the provider -- the user logging in has ownership of the email address.
+This is how this scenario is handled when ``SOCIALACCOUNT_EMAIL_AUTHENTICATION`` is set to ``True``.
+As this implies that an untrustworthy provider can login to any local account by fabricating social account data, this setting defaults to ``False``.
+Only set it to ``True`` if you are using providers that can be fully trusted.

 SOCIALACCOUNT_EMAIL_VERIFICATION (=ACCOUNT_EMAIL_VERIFICATION)
   As ``ACCOUNT_EMAIL_VERIFICATION``, but for social accounts.